Kieboard/CTF-Hub/README.md

 # 🧠 CTF Hub

-Central repository for my offensive security learning:
+A structured knowledge base documenting my offensive security journey.

+This repository contains:
+- CTF and lab writeups
-CTFs, labs, Active Directory environments, and personal notes.
+- Active Directory attack paths
+- Enumeration and privilege escalation notes
+- Reusable cheatsheets and templates

+All writeups are authored in Notion and published here for version control and sharing.

 ---

 ## 📂 Platforms

 ### 🔴 TryHackMe
-- Easy / Medium / Hard room writeups
-- Focused on fundamentals & methodology
+Hands-on labs focused on fundamentals, methodology, and attack flow.
+Organized by difficulty for consistent progression.

 ### 🟢 Hack The Box
-- Machines (Easy → Hard)
-- Challenge-based labs
+Machine and challenge writeups covering real-world attack scenarios.

 ### 🧬 Active Directory
+Dedicated environments focused on:
+- Enumeration
+- Lateral movement
-- Forests, chains, privilege escalation paths
+- Privilege escalation
-- Separate notes & diagrams
+- Domain dominance

 ---

-## 🧰 Extras
+## 🧰 Supporting Material
-- Cheatsheets
+- Cheatsheets for enumeration and privilege escalation
+- Reusable writeup templates
-- Enumeration notes
+- Personal notes and diagrams
-- Privilege escalation references

-> Writeups are authored in Notion and published here for version control and sharing.
+> This repository is actively maintained and updated as skills progress.